 2) Whole Life Insurance

+The second main type of life insurance is whole life insurance.
+It’s also known as permanent life insurance.
+So how does life insurance work with whole life?
 Whole life insurance policies do not expire — they last as long as you pay the required premiums.
-Whole life insurance lasts your whole life and are helpful if you want longer than a 30-year policy.
+Whole life insurance lasts your whole life, which can be helpful if you want longer than a 30-year policy.

 Why would you want longer than a 30-year policy?
-One reason may be that you have a child with special needs who will always depend on you for support.
+One reason may if you have a child with special needs who will always depend on you for support.
 If this is the case, getting a while life insurance policy is crucial.

 My neighbor has a daughter with cerebral palsy.
-She cannot walk nor can she talk.
-She needs full-time care that costs them over $10,000 a month.
+She is unable to walk or talk.
+Thus, she needs full-time care that costs them over $10,000 a month.
 When my neighbors die, their daughter will depend on their whole life insurance policy to take care of her.
 God bless them all.

 Whole life insurance policies are also a form of forced savings because your premiums also fund a cash value that grows slowly over time.
 This cash value is one reason permanent coverage costs more than term life coverage.